sign-language-processing/sign-language-processing.github.io/src/index.md

 @detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not.
-They take a spatial and temporal approach based on VGG-16 [@simonyan2014very] CNN to encode each frame and use a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) [@cho2014learning] to encode the sequence of frames, in a window of 20 frames at 5fps.
+They take a spatial and temporal approach based on VGG-16 [@simonyan2014very] CNN to encode each frame and use a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) [@cho2014learning] to encode the sequence of frames in a window of 20 frames at 5fps.
 In addition to the raw frame, they also either encode optical flow history, aggregated motion history, or frame difference.

-@detection:moryossef2020real improved upon their method by performing the sign language detection in real-time.
+@detection:moryossef2020real improved upon their method by performing sign language detection in real-time.
-They identified that sign language use involves movement of the body, and such designed a model that works on top of human poses rather than directly on the video signal.
+They identified that sign language use involves movement of the body, and as such, designed a model that works on top of human poses rather than directly on the video signal.
 They calculate the optical flow norm of every joint detected on the body, and apply a small yet effective contextualized model to predict for every frame whether the person is signing or not.